Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Once-Daily Administration in Children Aged <12 Years and Weighing <40 kg

-During the TMC114-C228 trial, the researchers investigated once-daily dosing of darunavir for 2 weeks with PK evaluation in treatment-experienced children aged 3 years to <12 years as part of a sub-study.
-After the conclusion of the sub-study, the participants switched back to a twice-daily regimen.9,12 The DRV/r dose for once-daily use in the trial, based on PK simulation (which did not include a relative bioavailability factor), was 40 mg/kg of darunavir co-administered with approximately 7 mg/kg of ritonavir once daily for children weighing <15 kg, and DRV/r 600/100 mg once daily for children weighing ≥15 kg.9,12 The PK data obtained from 10 children aged 3 to 6 years in this sub-study (Table C) were included as part of the population PK modeling and simulation, which proposed the FDA-approved dose for once-daily DRV/r in children aged 3 years to <12 years.
+During the TMC114-C228 trial, the researchers investigated once-daily dosing of DRV for 2 weeks; DRV PKs were evaluated in treatment-experienced children aged 3 years to <12 years as part of a substudy.
+After the conclusion of the substudy, the participants switched back to a twice-daily regimen.17,18 The DRV/r dose for once-daily use, which was based on PK simulation and which did not include a relative bioavailability factor, was DRV 40 mg/kg coadministered with approximately 7 mg/kg of RTV for children weighing <15 kg, and DRV/r 600 mg/100 mg once daily for children weighing ≥15 kg.17,18 The PK data obtained from 10 children aged 3 to 6 years in this substudy (see Table C) were included as part of the population PK modeling and simulation that was used to determine the FDA-approved dose for once-daily DRV/r in children aged 3 years to <12 years.

-|DRV AUC24h geometric mean, ng*h/mL (SD)||115 (40.6)||89.7 (27.0)|
+|DRV AUC24h geometric mean, ng·h/mL (SD)||115 (40.6)||89.7 (27.0)|

 |DRV C0h geometric mean, ng/mL (SD)||3,029 (1,715)||2,027 (1,168)|

-|Key to Acronyms: AUC24h = 24-hour area under the curve; C0h = pre-dose concentration; DRV = darunavir; PK = pharmacokinetic; SD = standard deviation|
+|Key: AUC24h = 24-hour area under the curve; C0h = pre-dose concentration; DRV = darunavir; PK = pharmacokinetic; SD = standard deviation|

 Once-Daily Administration in Adolescents Aged ≥12 and Weighing ≥40 kg

-|Population||N||Dose of DRV/RTV||AUC24ha (mcg*h/mL) Median||C0h (ng/mL) Median|
+|Population||N||Dose of DRV/r||AUC24ha (mcg·h/mL) Median||C0h (ng/mL) Median|

-(mean 14.6 years)10
+(mean age 14.6 years)19

-(mean 19.5 years)13
+(mean age 19.5 years)20